Calendar 2019 - 2020

 Abstraction: Development of Language and Imagery

 Thursday 9am - 4pm and Friday 9am - 12pm

 We will explore the issues central to abstract painting and the function of drawing in developing one’s own language.
-This class focuses on developing each artists passion to make abstract art through a range of activities, studying in particular how to explore one’s inspiration and ideas via process and using a language specific to each artist to develop coherent abstract images.
-Artists are encouraged to work from source material that is personal to them and these will be developed with particular emphasis on drawing and awareness of the visual language while making.
-It is anticipated that each artist will develop a deeper understanding of their own inclinations and the role they play in their painting.
-Open to all levels.
-The instructor will be present on Thursdays and Fridays.
+This class focuses on developing each artists passion to make abstract art through a range of activities, studying in particular how to explore one’s inspiration and ideas via process and using a language specific to each artist to develop these ideas into coherent images.
+Artists are encouraged to work from source material that is personal to them and to engage in a dialogue with contemporary exhibiting artists whose work is relevant to their own.
+It is anticipated that each artist will develop a deeper understanding of their own inclinations and the role they play in the creation of their artwork with the ultimate goal of developing a coherent body of work.
+The class is open to all levels.
+The instructor will be present on Thursday and Friday mornings.

 Explore the rich variety of figure painting methods by looking at the underlying structure of the human form and means of achieving a vivid, varied surface that truly brings the form to life.
 Explore a rich variety of methods, including brushwork, knife techniques, glazing, and anatomy.
 Develop a critical eye by de emphasizing distracting details to construct a compelling image.
 All levels welcome.